The park is open daily from 7:00am to 9:00pm.

 The trail serves as a boundary between North Carolina gamelands and the park.
 Benn Knob Peak is a restricted area.

-Clear Creek Trail is the only trail on the western side of the park at present.
 This “out and back” trail starts at the Clear Creek Dam and ascends into the Clear Creek Watershed for a quiet, reflective retreat into nature.
 The Clear Creek Access area is open from sunrise to sunset.

 This remote trail has an expansive vista of the Blue Ridge at the eastern end of the trail.
 It descends to Nettle Branch and then winds around mountains ridges.